Test what your API really did

 ✓ Downstream API called successfully

-API Test Base makes it easy to verify all these behaviors in one test case.
+API Test Base verifies both the response and these side effects in one automated test case.

 Built‑in test setup for integration testing